 - Possibility to reschedule one session as individual meeting

-Investment: special price for Summer 2020 online group training is 95 EUR. (standard price for in person training in Amsterdam is 300 EUR).
+Investment: price for online group training is 150 EUR.

 Trainer: Rita Dekšnytė is a Mindfulness Association certified trainer and a sport and performance psychology consultant.
 She teaches mindfulness and compassion for wellbeing and performance to adults and teenagers.